zchking/docs/pages/katalon-studio/docs/mobile-on-macos.md

 > Appium 1.9 is **not** supported, so please kindly install Appium 1.8.1.
 The installation command is:
 >
 > npm install -g appium@1.8.1
+>
+> If you are testing with Xcode 10 and iOS 12, you will need to install Appium 1.8.2-beta.
+The installation command is:
+>
+> npm install -g appium@1.8.2-beta
+>

 ### Android